 There are some limitations to interest as a targeting factor, of course.
 Just because I like sports doesn’t mean I want to buy a jersey from my favorite team.
 Interest is also general and long-term, versus actionable behavior driven by things like searches, which show higher intent and are likely therefore higher value.

 Also, interests are hard to correlate to purchase intent.
 As Shamanth Rao at Rocketship HQ says:

 “The 5 ‘topics’ an SDK is accessing about a user are a very small sliver of a user’s persona.
 If the topic assigned to me is Europe, is that because I’m an American wanting to visit the continent?
 Because I’m an economist doing research?
 Am I reading a book about Europe?
 It’s going to be hard to pinpoint which of those contexts applies to me.”

 It’s a step.
 And keeping data on-device is a major privacy win.

 Still, there’s much still to figure out.
-And it’s unclear how well it will work compared to GAID (the smart money will bet on not as well).
+And it’s unclear how well it will work compared to GAID (the smart money will bet on not nearly as well).
 In addition, how ad networks function with Topics and how mediation works with — or ignores — the technology remains to be defined.
 Google doesn’t necessarily have to force everyone to use its technology, but the eventual deprecation of the GAID will force the adtech ecosystem to look at this seriously as a means and methodology of connecting the right ad to the right person at the right time.

 In other words, to successfully manage ad targeting.